ngrx/platform/projects/ngrx.io/content/guide/component-store/write.md

 # Updating state

-ComponentStore can be updated in 2 ways:
+ComponentStore can be updated in 3 ways:
 - by calling `setState`.
+- by calling `patchState`.
 - by creating an `updater` and passing inputs through it.

 ## `updater` method